WavierPigeon261/Ornify/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to:
+Please feel free to fork the repository, make your changes and open a pull request.
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ---